encodis/mokuwiki/README.md

     a.
 When not set (the default) it assumes that there is a main folder, with a single level of child folders, e.g. "main/a", "main/b" and so on.
 A namespace reference in a page in the folder "main/a" is assumed to point to a page in a sibling folder.
 Therefore an inter-page link like `[[b:A Page]]` in a document in "main/a" will convert to `[A Page](../b/a_page.html)`.
     b.
 When `--fullns` is set it will treat a namespace as a full path of folders.
 The author is then responsible for specifying the correct path, e.g. `[[..:..:ns2:ns3:A Page]]` will become `[A Page](../../ns2/n3/a_page.html)`.
 12. On the command line the source directory can actually be a path specification, e.g. `pages/file*.md` which will process only those files.
 Be sure to escape any wild cards from the shell, i.e. `pages/file\*.md`.
+13. Single file mode can be enabled with the `--single` option.
+Only a single input file is expected and the output file given on the command line is used 'as-is' for the output (i.e. is assumed to be the intended output file name).
+This is not very useful for page links and tags but can be very handy for including files in the specified input file.
+The search index option is disabled in single file mode.

 The script does **NOT** convert the Markdown to HTML (or anything else).
 It simply converts the page/tag links in preparation for such conversion.
 As such it could be used in conjunction with the various static web site generators out there.